 Many report that after reaching that $30 mark and redeeming it, their account was terminated due to “bot-like activity” and they never ended up receiving a cheque.

-I see a lot of people using InboxDollars happily and successfully for years.
-But I just wanted to point out the risk to my dear readers.
+I see a lot of people using their InboxDollars account happily and successfully for years.
+But I just wanted to point out the risk to my readers.

 InboxDollars vs. Competitors